NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Now bounces
 - 6BBAB(A) transition from 6BBAB is two frames faster
 - 4B hitbox appears 1 frame sooner
+- 4B(B)
+  - Launches on hit
-- 4B(B) launches on hit, ends sooner
+  - Ends sooner
 - 4B(A) changed to be 6A
 - 2B made strong
+- 2B(B)
-- 2B(B) has more lift and ends sooner; hitbox appears and disappears one frame later
+  - Has more lift and ends sooner
+  - Hitbox appears and disappears one frame later
 - 8B
   - Does 1 more damage
   - Ends sooner